 If you’re a WordPress user, there’s no need to add more tags that you think are relevant to your content.

-The most important sections of your HTML source code are the title tags and meta description.
+The most important sections of your HTML source code are the title tags and meta descriptions.

 The description meta tag is the text for the search result snippet that you usually see in Google.
 If you optimize its copy, you’ll decrease your bounce rate.